Tag Archive for disability

 Thanks for reading.

 I’ve just updated my other website (http://www.jackieodonnell.net) and invite you to take a look.
-There’s some of my poetry (Poetry page); the five most popular blogs since the last time I updated (Pop-Posts page); some suggestions for a useful product and equipment maintenance, plus some disability law, a thoughtful quote, and bit of humor–all for people living with a disability himself or in his family or among her friends (Adept-Able Living page).
-Take a look.
-I hope you find something of interest to you.
+There’s some of my poetry (Poetry page); the most popular blogs from the last time I updated (Pop-Posts page); some suggestions for a useful product and equipment maintenance, plus some disability law, a thoughtful quote, and bit of humor–all for people living with a disability himself or in his family or among his friends (Adept-Able Living page).

-While you’re browsing, look on the Home page for a picture that’s meaningful to me.
-You’ll also find there a special offer for my website/blog readers for a good discount on any of my e-books, then go to the My Books page to learn how to apply the offer.
+While you’re there, look on the Home page for a special offer for my website/blog readers for a good discount on any of my ebooks, then go to the My Books page to learn how to apply the offer.

 And, as always, I welcome comments!